 Since then, it was all about seeing a child grow from infancy to adolescence and sublime headliners, including Florence and the Machine, Stevie Wonder, Snoop Dog, Fatboy Slim, Elton John, Wu-Tang Clan, Disclosure, Major Lazer, Sam Smith, Clean Bandit, Duran Duran and the list goes on, come and go like popping candy.

-As for the present, Bestival is taking the brand to Asia for the first time and headliners striked me as cute and semi-risky.
+As for the present, Bestival is taking the brand to Asia for the first time and headliners struck me as cute and semi-risky.
 While all performers – Alt-J, Rudimental, Rob Da Bank, Purity King, Stars and Rabbits – are all incredible and have significant followers, it hasn’t commissioned the allure although.
 It is still too early to say since it is happening on one of the most visited islands in South Asia – Bali, Indonesia.
 Are we creating a little mini-Dorset here in Bali or are we expecting an influx of British visiting Bali at the very beginning of fall to escape the cold?
 None of this mattered, of course.
-On a more humourous note, it is definitely upping its ‘reggae’ list most stereotypically known of Bali.
+On a more humorous note, it is definitely upping its ‘reggae’ list most stereotypically known of Bali.

 MNA’s pick for the Bestival Bali?
 Without a doubt, it would have to be the Yogyakarta, Indonesian duo – Stars and Rabbits.
 Come join us at one of the most awarded festivals in the world.
 For more information on how to get to Bestival, click here.